AbdulQadirAhmedAbbasi/Pulmonary-Nodule-Analysis-for-Lung-Cancer-Detection-in-Low-Dose-CT-Images/Code/README.txt

 Code Flow:

 1) Start with "NodulePatchExtraction.py".
-This will code will create 3D Patches & Labels (Only Noduels)
+This code will create 3D Patches & Labels (Only Noduels)

 2) Then go with "NonNodulePatchExtraction.py".
-This will code will create 3D Patches & Labels (Only Non Noduels)
+This code will create 3D Patches & Labels (Only Non Noduels)

 3) Followed by "LabelCreartion(Nodules+NOnNodules).py".
 This code will create a single CSV file having both Nodule & NonNodule Labels